 The Soul and the Science of Choice

-The soul has three aspects—sat or eternity, chit or knowledge, and ananda or happiness.
+The three kinds of judgments correspond to the three aspects of a soul—sat or eternity, chit or knowledge, and ananda or happiness.
 The chit or knowledge corresponds to all that is true; it is reflected in our material intelligence by which we judge the truth.
 The ananda is the pleasure-seeking tendency and corresponds to all that we consider good; it is reflected in the material ego by which we become selfish and desire different things in this world.
-The sat is the morality and corresponds to our sense of right; it is reflected in the mahattattva or chitta.
+The sat is the morality or the sense of right; it is reflected in the moral sense.

 The Meaning of Human Being